jeff1evesque/puppet-demonstration/README.md

 ...
 ```

-**Note:** the vagrant implementation does not require a proxy, hence the
+**Note:** the vagrant implementation does not require a proxy, which is why the
  same install script, does not prompt, nor make such definitions.

 ## Testing / Execution